aquevedos/ProyectoSatelites/README.md

 ...
 ```

-We train the model in different scenarios:
+We trained the model in different scenarios:

 | Hardware   | Duration | Epochs |
 |-----------  |:---------------:| :---: |